 Meeting today’s needs: Today our school serves 90 students a year in its five classes and auxiliary programs.
 We have revamped our class offerings to offer a wider variety of options to families and have renamed the classes with tree names to reflect our growing commitment to exploration of the natural world.
 We are a proud, engaged, collaborative community.
 Families Together Cooperative Nursery School is children, parents and teachers together – learning both ABOUT and FROM one another.

 Preschool in the age of COVID-19: Families Together closed in-person classes in mid-March 2020 in response to the COVID-19 outbreak.
 Our teachers began online classes for students and finished out the school year via Zoom.
 In Fall of 2020, Families Together is open for in-person school and fully compliant with the latest city and state health and safety regulations.
 The school features: small classes of 12-15 children in a “two-room schoolhouse” with huge classrooms and great ventilation; an accessible, FTCNS-dedicated outdoor space where we spend lots of time playing each day; masking requirements for staff and students, intensive daily cleaning/disinfection, and daily health checks for staff and students and daily health checks for staff and students.
 We have a commitment to stay open during Phase 3 and 4 and pivot quickly to distance-learning if the city returns to Phase 2.
-For students who are not able to attend our in-person classes, we are offering an online option, Birches, 3 days per week.
+For students who are not able to attend our in-person classes, we are offering an online option, Birches, 3 or 4 days per week.
 We appreciate the willingness of our families and staff to commit to limit their exposure and travel, comply with all city quarantine requirements, and stay home if anyone in their family is having COVID symptoms.